bluesk1/REACTColor/README.md

    `python3`
    if you see an undefined response, then that means you have not installed python.
 2. Create a tempfiles directory, and keep note of the path to the directory
-3. Download the .whl file from the releases (v.0.0.1).
+3. Download the .whl file from the latest release.
 4. Then run this code:
    `pip install /directory/to/the/wheel/file`
 ## OPTION 1) Usage (using REACTLauncher)

-1. Copy the path to the REACTLauncher (download from releases)
+1. Copy the path to the REACTLauncher (download from latest release)
 2. Type `chmod +x path\to\REACTLauncher`
 3. Tap twice on the REACTLauncher, and you can see REACT actively install (steps 1 and 2 do not have to be repeated ever again)